microsoft/onnxruntime/docs/ContribOperators.md

 <dt><tt>char_embedding_size</tt> : int</dt>
 <dd>Integer representing the embedding vector size for each char.If not provide, use the char embedding size of embedding vector.</dd>
 <dt><tt>conv_window_size</tt> : int</dt>
-<dd>This operator applies convolution to word from left to right with window equal to conv_window_size and stride to 1.Take word 'example' for example, with conv_window_size equal to 2, conv is applied to [ex],[xa], [am], [mp]...If not provide, use the first dimension of conv kernal shape.</dd>
+<dd>This operator applies convolution to word from left to right with window equal to conv_window_size and stride to 1.Take word 'example' for example, with conv_window_size equal to 2, conv is applied to [ex],[xa], [am], [mp]...If not provide, use the first dimension of conv kernel shape.</dd>
 <dt><tt>embedding_size</tt> : int</dt>
-<dd>Integer representing the embedding vector size for each word.If not provide, use the fileter size of conv weight</dd>
+<dd>Integer representing the embedding vector size for each word.If not provide, use the filter size of conv weight</dd>
 </dl>

 #### Inputs